Your monument shall be my gentle verse

 Robert Ginn here was the second son of the Robert Ginn of Anstey (d.
 1587) mentioned in my post of 25th June 2012.
 He moved from Hertfordshire and via his two sons established the Ginn families of Huntingdon and Ely.

-In 1559, one year after Queen Elizabeth the 1st took the throne, Robert married Elizabeth Cooke at Anstey and they had four children there, the couple moving quite some distance to Wyton and Houghton, near to Huntingdon, in about 1570.
+In 1559, one year after Queen Elizabeth the 1st took the throne, Robert married Elizabeth Cooke at Anstey and they had four children there, the couple moving to Huntingdonshire in about 1570.
 The relocation almost certainly resulted from the influence/connections of Robert's sister Elizabeth who had been living in neighbouring Hartford in Huntingdonshire since 1563.
 There s some question that Elizabeth Cooke came from the Cooke family of Great Chishill in Essex, just over the border.

 His move is documented in various Certificates of Residence (for the purpose of the Lay Subsidy - I reproduce one here) and in the court case between the Ginn and the King families of the 1580s where he is named as a "Yeoman of Wyton"

-The place to which he moved is actually known as Wyton cum Houghton, oddly one village, one manor but two churches.
-It was and is effectively one village spread out in two hamlets on the one road.
+The place in which the couple were located by 1588 (the year of the Spanish Armada) is known as Wyton cum Houghton, oddly one village, one manor but two churches.
+It was and is effectively one village spread out in two hamlets on the one road and is a few miles from both Hartford and Huntingdon.

 John Speed's map drawn in 1607 which shows the area